pawap90/acho-bot/README.md

 ```
 When running the project locally using `npm run dev`, you should set the environment variables within a `.env` file in the root.

+## Extend it
+The project is designed to be easily extensible.
+To know more: [AchoBot wiki - Extend AchoBot](https://github.com/pawap90/acho-bot/wiki/Extend-AchoBot)